mykelalvis/FATESRD/fate-core.md

 Lenny doesn't hesitate.
 He writes down a mild mental consequence: This Guy is Bigger Than I Thought....

 “Cool.
 They look at you, then back to Gorlok.
 He waves a hand dismissively.
-‘Go, find another to kill,' he growls.
-‘This one's mine.'”
+'Go, find another to kill,' he growls.
+'This one's mine.'”

 Things get more complicated when you want to filter specific targets, rather than just affect a whole zone or scene.
 When that happens, divide your resulting total up against every target, who all get to defend as per normal.
 Anyone who fails to defend either takes stress or gains an aspect, depending on what you were trying to do.
 (Note: If you [[create advantage]] to put an aspect on multiple targets, you do get a free invocation for each one.)